Jyotisar

-Jyotisar, on the bank of Jyotisar Sarovar wetland, is a Hindu pilgrimage site in the city of Kurukshetra in Haryana state of India.
-According to Hindu tradition, Krishna delivered the sermon of Bhagavad Gita – the doctrine of Karma and Dharma to his wavering friend Arjuna to guide him to resolve his ethical dilemma and revealed his vishvarupa (universal form) to him.
+Jyotisar, located on the bank of the Jyotisar Sarovar wetland, is a Hindu pilgrimage site in the city of Kurukshetra in the Haryana state of India.
+According to Hindu tradition, Krishna delivered the sermon of the Bhagavad Gita—the doctrine of Karma and Dharma—to his wavering friend Arjuna here to help him resolve his ethical dilemma and revealed his vishvarupa (universal form) to him.

-Adi Shankara, an 8th century Hindu scholar, has established that Jyotisar is the exact place where Krishna delivered the Bhagavad Gita to Arjuna.
+Adi Shankara, an 8th-century Hindu scholar, identified Jyotisar as the exact place where Krishna delivered the Bhagavad Gita.

-Jyotisar, Kurukshetra is part of the Krishna circuit (Vrindavan, Barsana, Govardhan, Mathura, Dwarka and Bhalka).
+Jyotisar is part of the Krishna circuit which connects it with destinations like Vrindavan, Barsana, Govardhan, Mathura, Dwarka, and Bhalka.

-It lies west of Kurukshetra city on SH-6 state highway.

 Background

 Etymology

-'Jyoti' means the light or enlightenment in this context.
-'Sar' means the core.
-Hence, 'Jyotisar' means 'core meaning of light' or 'ultimately of God' i.e. the 'essence of enlightenment'.
+In this context, 'Jyoti' means light or enlightenment, while 'Sar' means the core or essence.
+Hence, 'Jyotisar' translates to the 'core meaning of light' or the 'essence of enlightenment'.

-Association with Mahabharta
+Association with the Mahabharata

-According to mythology, Krishna gave a sermon to Arjuna at Jyotisar, during which the Bhagavad Gita was revealed under a vat vriksh (banyan tree), a sacred tree in Indian-origin religions such as Hinduism, Buddhism, Jainism and Sikhism.
-A banyan tree which local tradition says is an offshoot of the tree Krishna preached under stands on a raised plinth at Jyotisar.
+According to the Mahabharata, Krishna delivered his sermon to Arjuna at Jyotisar, revealing the Bhagavad Gita beneath a vat vriksh (banyan tree).
+The banyan tree is considered a sacred tree in Indian-origin religions such as Hinduism, Buddhism, Jainism, and Sikhism.
+A local banyan tree, traditional considered an offshoot of the original tree under which Krishna preached, stands on a raised plinth at the site.

-There is also an old Shiva temple here where the Kauravas and Pandavas had worshipped Shiva.
-Abhimanyupur and Harsh Ka Tila, archaeological finds are nearby.
-The Dharohar Museum, Kurukshetra Panorama and Science Centre, and Shrikrishna Museum are also in Kurukshetra.
+The site also features an old Shiva temple where the Kauravas and Pandavas are said to have worshipped.
+Other notable attractions in Kurukshetra include the Dharohar Museum, Kurukshetra Panorama and Science Centre, and the Shrikrishna Museum.

 Jyotisar religious heritage tourism project

-Jyotisar tirth was renovated and continuously being upgraded by the Kurukshetra Development Board.
-Krishna Circuit Kurukshetra development project is jointly undertaken by the Government of Haryana and India's Ministry of culture, which entails development of several other sites in and around Kurukshetra including Brahma Sarovar, Sannihit Sarovar, Narkatari Baan Ganga, Abhimanyu Ka Tila and Mahabharata themed park, etc. Phase-I entails Bhagavad Gita and Mahabharata museum, statues, and development of various trithas in 4 kos ki Kurukshetra prikrama, etc. Phase 2 entails broadening of revived saraswati river from Pipli to Jyotisar.
+The Jyotisar tirth is maintained by the Kurukshetra Development Board.
+The Krishna Circuit Kurukshetra development project is a joint venture between the Government of Haryana and India's Ministry of Culture.
+It focuses on upgrading several historical sites in and around Kurukshetra, including Brahma Sarovar, Sannihit Sarovar, Narkatari Baan Ganga, Abhimanyu Ka Tila, and a Mahabharata-themed park.
+Phase I, budgeted at ₹250 crore, includes the construction of the Jyotisar Anubhav Kendra—a Bhagavad Gita and Mahabharata museum with five themed galleries, multiple outdoor statues, and infrastructure development across the 48 kos ki Kurukshetra parikrama circuit.
+Phase II involves widening the revived Sarasvati River channel from Pipli to Jyotisar.

-As part of the National Krishna Yatra circuit, 48 Kos Kurukshetra and 134 pilgrimage sites within it are being developed along the lines of the Braj Kosi Yatra.
-Under this national project, Union Government of India and respective state governments are also constructing two mega temples of Lord Krishna, at Vrindavan on 65 acres with a cost of Rs 800 crores (US120 million) and at Bangalore with a cost of Rs 700 crores (US105 million).
+As part of the National Krishna Yatra circuit, the 48 Kos Kurukshetra region and its 134 pilgrimage sites are being developed along the lines of the Braj Kosi Yatra.
+Under this national project, the Union Government of India and respective state governments are also constructing two mega temples dedicated to Lord Krishna: one in Vrindavan spanning 65 acres at a cost of ₹800 crore (US$120 million) and another in Bangalore at a cost of ₹700 crore (US$105 million).

 Mahabharata light and sound show

-A daily light and music laser show is organized by the tourism department at the Jyotisar lake, which recreates episodes from the Hindu epic Mahabharata.
+The tourism department organizes a daily laser, light, and sound show at Jyotisar Lake that recreates major episodes from the Hindu epic Mahabharata.